la2050/archive/_projects/2015/angel-city-lumber.md

 project_areas:
   - East LA
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '1' How did you hear about this challenge?: word of mouth Organization(s) name(s): Angel City Lumber Organization(s) mailing address(es): "3370 Glendale Blvd\r\n#39404\r\nLos Angeles CA 90039\r\nUnited States" Organization(s) website(s): www.angelcitylumber.com
+Mobilize for systems change: '1' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '1' Organization(s) name(s): Angel City Lumber Organization(s) mailing address(es): "3370 Glendale Blvd\r\n#39404\r\nLos Angeles CA 90039\r\nUnited States" Organization(s) website(s): www.angelcitylumber.com